redhat-buildpacks/poc/kaniko/README.md

        -v $(pwd)/cache:/cache \
        -it kaniko-app
 ```

+### Using a Kubernetes cluster

-To deploy it as a pod, some additional steps are required and described hereafter.
+To run the `kaniko-app` as a kubernetes pod, some additional steps are required and described hereafter.

 Create a k8s cluster having access to your local workspace and cache folders.
 This step can be achieved easily using kind
 and the following [bash script](./k8s/kind-reg.sh) where the following config can be defined to access your local folders